wzhu221/learning_to_code/general_notes/minted_troubleshooting.md

 # Background

 The pakage `pygmentize` has been installed using `pip install pygmentize` command and was verified using `which pygmentize` in terminal.

-This message was returned:
+This message was returned after verification:
 ```shell
 /opt/anaconda3/bin/pygmentize
 ```